 - awards ceremonies at Grey Bruce secondary schools or

-- an application process through the Foundation for university, college and apprenticeships
+- an application process through the Foundation for students attending a Canadian university, college or apprenticeship

 Types of education grants:

 A scholarship is a grant or payment made to support a student's education, awarded on the basis of academic or other achievement.
 Academic transcripts are usually requested.
 Extracurricular activities such as athletics and community work may be also considered.

 A bursary is typically an award for a student with financial need.
 Bursaries may have academic requirements, but are generally focused on helping students who do not have the resources to pay for school on their own.
 Applications for bursaries will ask for an explanation of financial need.
 Extracurricular activities such as athletics and community work may also be considered to receive a bursary.